jakubpetrovic/dev-container/README.md

-# dev-container
+# dev-containers
-A simple container image with my tools of choice\
+A simple container images with my tools of choice\
 the container is ment to be discarded after each use hence the `--rm` option

 ### mount current working directory to the container